aarif7744/Scrapdata/README.md

-# Technical Course Provider Data Scraper
+# Technical Course Provide Data Scraper

 This project is designed to scrape data of technical course-providing institutes in various Indian locations.
 The scraped data includes institute names, phone numbers,No.of courses,owner name and email addresses.
 The locations targeted for this project are: